Kiailandi/noi-hackathon/README.md

 # Mobility E-Charging Map

-This project contains the map web component for the [Green Mobility South Tyrol](https://www.greenmobility.bz.it/) project.
+This project contains the map web component for the [NOI Hackathon BZ](http://hackathon.bz.it) project from team "Stonks".

 ## Why

-[Greenmobility](https://www.greenmobility.bz.it/it/) wants to split the existing functionalities of the website into reusable and independent components.
-Using these webcomponents, a developer can easily integrate the functionality of the single components into any website.
+We wanted to create a reusable and independent component.
+Using this webcomponent, a developer can easily integrate it into any website.
-The data source for the components is the [Open Data Hub](https://opendatahub.bz.it/) project.
+The main data sources for the components are from the [Open Data Hub](https://opendatahub.bz.it/) project.

 ## Choices